koolkarni/React-Native-Redispubsub/README.md

 # React-Native-Redispubsub

+Follow the instructions or Open a ticket if you need any help.

 an RN lib which exposes pub/sub of redis in react native without any node server or socket or node redis client